Korey Dropkin: Mixed doubles

+Sarah Anderson (2015–2022)

-Dropkin and long-time teammate Sarah Anderson have won the United States Mixed Doubles Championship twice, in 2015 and 2018.
+Dropkin first played mixed doubles with Sarah Anderson, where they won the United States Mixed Doubles Championship twice, in 2015 and 2018.
 At the 2015 World Mixed Doubles Championship, they finished the round-robin second in their group but lost to Team Canada in the quarterfinals of the playoffs.
 They again made the playoffs when they returned to the Worlds in 2018, but again went winless in the playoffs, losing to Team Hungary and Team Italy to finish in 13th place.
 Dropkin also played with Jamie Sinclair at the 2017 United States mixed doubles curling Olympic trials, where they finished in seventh place.
 At the 2020 U.S. Mixed Doubles Championship, Dropkin and Anderson lost to Joe Polo and Tabitha Peterson, the eventual champions, in the semifinals, but defeated Monica Walker and Alex Leichter to win the bronze medal.
 Dropkin and Anderson played in the 2021 United States mixed doubles curling Olympic trials, where they finished in third, losing to Jamie Sinclair and Rich Ruohonen in the semifinal.

+Cory Thiesse (2022–Present)

+Dropkin started playing mixed doubles with Cory Thiesse during the 2022–23 curling season, where they found immediate success, winning the 2023 United States Mixed Doubles Curling Championship over former partner Anderson and men's teammate Andrew Stopera.
+This qualified them to represent the United States at the 2023 World Mixed Doubles Curling Championship, where they would finish 7–2 in the round robin, and then go on to win the gold medal, beating Japan's Chiaki Matsumura and Yasumasa Tanida 8–2 in the final for the USA's first world mixed doubles gold medal.
+Dropkin and Thiesse would be unable to repeat their title in 2024, after losing the 2024 United States Mixed Doubles Curling Championship final to Becca Hamilton and Matt Hamilton.
+Their silver medal performance however, qualified them for the 2025 United States Mixed Doubles Curling Olympic Trials.
+At the US Olympic Trials, Thiesse and Dropkin went 8–1 in the round robin, and then went on to beat Anderson and Stopera in a best of three games final to qualify for the 2025 World Mixed Doubles Curling Championship.
+At the 2025 Worlds, Thiesse and Dropkin would finish in 5th place, earning enough points to directly qualify them to represent the USA at the 2026 Winter Olympics.

 Personal life

-Dropkin currently is a student at the University of Minnesota-Duluth.
-He is also employed as a landscaper and curling instructor, while currently starting a career in the real estate business.
-He lives in Duluth, Minnesota.
+Dropkin attended the University of Minnesota-Duluth, and is employed as a realtor and investor in Duluth, Minnesota.